BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Simulation Methodology and Configuration

-where $d_{\mathrm{2D}}$ represents the ground distance between \gls{gnb} and the device.
-Besides, $h_\mathrm{gNB}$, $h_\mathrm{device}$, $d_{\mathrm{clut}}$, $h_{\mathrm{clut}}$, and $r_{\mathrm{clut}}$ denote the \gls{gnb}'s antenna height, devices' antenna height, the typical clutter size, height and density, and are set in our simulations to $8$\,m, $1.5$\,m, $2$\,m, $6$\,m, and $60\%$, respectively.
-The shadowing for \gls{los} and \gls{nlos} is assumed to follow a zero-mean log-normal distribution with standard deviation $4.3$ and $4$ in dB, respectively.
-In our link level simulations, we first set the position of the $4$ \glspl{gnb}, as shown in \figurename\,\ref{fig:simulationSetup}.
-Then, for each pair of possible device positions and the $4$ \gls{gnb} positions, we generate uncorrelated link conditions with $\mathrm{Pr}_{\mathrm{LOS}}{(\cdot)}$ for \gls{los}, and ${1-\mathrm{Pr}_{\mathrm{LOS}}{(d_{\mathrm{2D}})}}$ for \gls{nlos}.
-Nevertheless, the large scale parameters are generated with correlation distance of $10$\,m in the horizontal plane.
-Then, we followed the spatial consistency procedure in \cite[\S7.5,\S7.6.3]{3GPP38901} to generate small scale parameters and channel coefficients, and used the parameters in \cite[Table 7.5-6 Part-3]{3GPP38901}.

-\subsection{Radio Network Simulator and \gls{drl} Agent}
+\subsection{Radio Network Simulator and DRL Agent}

 The radio network simulator is event-based, \gls{3gpp} compliant, and operates at \gls{ofdm} symbol resolution.
-We considered numerology one from \cite{dahlman5GNr}, implying that each slot and symbol are $0.5$\,ms and $33.33$\,$\mu$s long, respectively.
-We assumed the channel response matrix in \eqref{eq:channel} remains constant during one slot.
-To ensure seamless training of distributed \gls{ai} until the end of a simulation, we considered \gls{rlc} in \gls{am} for distributed \gls{ai}.
-Nevertheless, the \gls{rlc} retransmissions are slow and unlikely to benefit \gls{urllc} packets with their tight delay bounds \cite{dahlman5GNr}.
-Accordingly, we configured the \gls{rlc} in \gls{um} for \gls{urllc} flow.
-Within URLLC flow, \gls{ul} and \gls{dl} \gls{urllc} traffic are scheduled based on round robin and delay, respectively (i.e., the packet that waited longer in the queue is scheduled first).
-Moreover, we used proportional-fair scheduling for distributed AI traffic in both directions.
-Nevertheless, we assumed strict priority scheduling where \gls{urllc} flow has higher priority than \gls{ai} flow, implying that \gls{ai} packets cannot be scheduled unless there is no \gls{urllc} packet in the queues.
+We considered numerology one from~\cite{dahlman5GNr}, implying that each slot and symbol are $0.5$\,ms and $33.33$\,$\mu$s long, respectively. \ifthenelse{\boolean{appendixversion}}{ We assumed the channel response matrix in \eqref{eq:channel} remains constant during one slot. } We configured \gls{rlc} in \gls{am} for distributed learning, ensuring a seamless training process throughout the simulation.
+In contrast, \gls{rlc}'s slow retransmissions are of minimal benefit to \gls{urllc} packets, which demand low latency~\cite{dahlman5GNr}.
+Thus, we set \gls{rlc} in \gls{um} for \gls{urllc} flow.
+Within \gls{urllc} flow, \gls{ul} and \gls{dl} \gls{urllc} traffic are scheduled based on round robin and delay, respectively.
+Here, the delay-based scheduling prioritizes the packet that has been in the queue the longest.
+Moreover, we used proportional-fair scheduling for distributed training traffic in both directions.
+However, we assumed the \gls{urllc} flow has strict priority over the distributed learning flow, implying that packets generated by the distributed learning service would only be scheduled when no \gls{urllc} packets are in the queues.